 - Revelation’s prophecies condemn tyrannical, political, and fallen religious systems.
 Since symbols are used, these powers were less likely to understand and retaliate.

-- As we study prophecy we discover truths that are not apparent to the surface reader, and the very process of study strengthens our spiritual experience.
+- As we study prophecy, we discover truths that are not apparent to the surface reader.
+The very process of study strengthens our spiritual experience.

 Of course, the central person in the Book of Revelation is Jesus Christ.
 May we behold the Lamb of God as we study this unique book?
-The same Spirit who gave these truths to John will be present to make God’s special last-day message clear.
+The same Spirit who gave John these truths will be present to make God’s special last-day message clear.

-Note before we start: It is my recommendation that the student use the New King James Version of the Bible for this study.
-Any version will do, but answers to questions are given from the New King James.
+Before we start: I recommend the student use the New King James Version of the Bible for this study.
+Any version will do, but answers to the questions are from the New King James Version.
 When a different version or translation is used, it will be noted for the student.

 Answer: The Revelation of Jesus Christ

 NOTE: It is not “Revelation of St. John the Divine” as some Bibles state.
 It is the “Revelation of Jesus, the Lamb of God” and God’s plan to restore humanity to the family of God and the Earth made new.